carpentries/maintainer-onboarding/_episodes/03-technical.md

 Note, this is different from the typical git workflow where master is the typical branch.
-You carn read more about [configuring a remote fork here](https://help.github.com/articles/configuring-a-remote-for-a-fork/) and [syncing a fork here](https://help.github.com/articles/syncing-a-fork/).
+You can read more about [configuring a remote fork here](https://help.github.com/articles/configuring-a-remote-for-a-fork/) and [syncing a fork here](https://help.github.com/articles/syncing-a-fork/).

 ## Style Maintenance